straw-wave/gb-basics/README.md

 * `multiplication.html` - The multiplication action (`var`, `prompt`).
 * `if-else-if-else.html` - The `if - else if - if` statement.
 * `parseInt.html` - The `parseInt()` function.

 * `city-puzzle.html` - A little game where a user is asked to answer questions about capitals.
+* `new-puzzle.html` - Created a new game with only one "answers" variable.

+## P.S.
 * `cat.html` - Verify the cat's essence.